LlamaEdge/LlamaEdge/README.md

 # LlamaEdge

-The LlamaEdge project makes it easy for you to run LLM inference apps and create OpenAI-compatible API services for the Llama2 series of LLMs locally.
+The LlamaEdge project makes it easy for you to run LLM inference apps and create OpenAI-compatible API services for open-source LLMs locally.

 ⭐ Like our work?
 Give us a star!